 As stated above, these student devices are being offered "as is", no warranty or repairs will be offered by the district once the student has graduated.
 If there is a problem after the student has graduated, the student must seek assistance from outside tech support providers for troubleshooting.
 It the device is still requiring a district login and you received the clearance email, you can email the district tech support on this page and provide the Asset Tag/Serial number on the device to have it checked.

-As stated above, students will have by August 31st to complete the Google Takeout procedure for copying files to personal Gmail accounts and Powerwashng the Chromebook before their student email accounts are inactivated by the district.
+As stated above, students will have until June 30th to complete the Google Takeout procedure for copying files to personal Gmail accounts and Powerwashng the Chromebook before their student email accounts are inactivated by the district.
 Only students who have fully completed the Senior checkout procedural steps and have received the final clearance email will be able to wipe their Chromebook settings for use with their personal Google email account.